 Bicycles are permitted on campus and the safe usage of bicycles is encouraged.
-However, for safety concerns bicycles may not be used or stored in public areas such as lounges, hallways, stairwells, entrances/exits, or other non-designated areas.
+Students should register their bike on my.GCC through the Student Life page.
+For safety concerns bicycles may not be used or stored in public areas such as lounges, hallways, stairwells, entrances/exits, or other non-designated areas.
 The College has provided bicycle racks for your convenience at a variety of campus locations.
 In addition, bicycles may be stored appropriately in your residence hall room provided they do not impede safe exit from the room.
 Bicycles may not be hung from walls or ceilings.
-Bicycle riding in the residence halls.
+Bicycle riding in the residence halls is prohibited.
+Residents may be charged for damage caused by transporting and storing bicycles in the residence halls.
 Failure to abide by these bicycle policies could result in fines or loss of privilege to store a bicycle in the residence halls.
 Bicycles cannot be locked to trees, railings, or fences; use of bicycle racks is required if your bike is not being stored in your room.
 No summer storage for bikes is available on campus.
 Bikes left on campus at the end of the academic year are considered abandoned property and will be disposed of, sold or donated two weeks after Commencement.